She is a woman with many facets, like the Lady whose name she bears.

 A number of interesting and remarkable people featured in the history of Lady Grey, such as Rev. David Ross, a great leader during the late 1800’s and early 1900’s.
 He was involved with the layout of the town and is seen as a father of education in Lady Grey.

 There was also Rev. Jozef Wolhuter, during whose time the beautiful DR Church was built and the “plucky” Post Mistress, Sarah Glueck, who played an important role during the Anglo-Boer War and made newspaper headlines in Britain.

 Then there was the Town Warden, Hendrik Klopper, the legendary giant, in charge of the construction workers of the Lady Grey Dam.

 There were humble farmers, Cloete, Stephenson and the Joubert family, who, against all odds, planned and built Jouberts Pass.

 The historic buildings in Lady Grey include the beautiful sandstone church which is a national monument.

-The town is also home to the head office of Senqu Local Municipality which has achieved clean audits for 5 consecutive years since 2014 and was appointed Second Best Municipality in South Africa in 2019.
+The town is also home to the head office of Senqu Local Municipality which has achieved clean audits since 2014 and is listed as one of the Best Municipalities in South Africa.